 ~1933 “Famine” Edition Of Taras Shevchenko’s Kobzar.
 Kobzar, the collected works of Ukraine’s most famous poet, Taras Shevchenko, appeared in various editions since the mid-19th c.
 In 1931 and 1933, 2 editions were published with illustrations by Vasyl Sedliar, who chose to portray grim images from the contemporary terrors that came with dekulakization, forced collectivization and famine, instead of the oppression of tsarist days.
 Sedliar, (1937) and his editor Andriy Richytsky, (1934) were each arrested on a variety of fabricated charges of terrorist activity and executed.

 The original drawings were destroyed, as well as most of the copies of the publication.
-One copy that survived is at the Ukrainian Museum-Archives of Cleveland, which presents a brief description.
+One copy that survived is at the Ukrainian Museum-Archives of Cleveland.
 Sample illustrations are available in the online Encyclopedia of Ukraine.
-Information (in Ukrainian) about the recent reprint of the 1931 and 1933 editions can be found here.
+Many of the illustrations are reproduced online here (text in Ukrainian): “Ілюстрації Василя Седляра до “Кобзаря” Шевченка.”

 ~ Iconography of Power: Soviet Political Posters Under Lenin and Stalin, by Victoria E. Bonnell.
 Berkeley Calif.: Univ. of California Press, 1999.